sockmonkeyskitchen

 Close the chicken back up and tie it together.

-For this meal, Steve used silicone ties which my sister Robin gave to me years ago.
+For this meal, I used silicone ties which my sister Robin gave to me years ago.

 I cannot count how many times those ties have been used… but if you don’t have any, you NEED them.
 Really!